MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-queue-job-v1.md

 **`parameterizedJob`** - **Parameterized job**<br>
 `boolean`.
 Required.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select if the Jenkins job accepts parameters.
-This should be selected even if all default parameter values are used and no parameters are actually specified.
+Specifies if the Jenkins job accepts parameters.
+Use this input even if all default parameter values are used and no parameters are actually specified.
 <!-- :::editable-content-end::: -->
 <br>